Here are 9 great stability ball exercises you can do at any age. Yes, really – any age. And you’ll love these!

 - Lean back on the ball and look towards the ceiling.

-- Keeping feet firmly planted, raise your torso up to a 45º angel.
+- Keeping feet firmly planted, raise your torso up to a 45º angle.

 Note: Do not overextend your back while performing crunches.
 Keep feet shoulder width apart to maintain balance and stability.